 This article courtesy of Dr. Patrick Mahaney.

 Did you make any New Year’s resolutions?
-This year, I am going to do more yoga, be more patient with others, and show utmost appreciation for my dog, Cardiff, having recovered from Immune Mediated Hemolytic Anemia (see I Am So Thankful for the Health of My Dog).
+This year, I am going to do more yoga, be more patient with others, and show appreciation for my dog, Cardiff, having recovered from Immune Mediated Hemolytic Anemia (see I Am So Thankful for the Health of My Dog).

-Part 1- Focus on Your Pet’s Diet
+Focus On Your Pet’s Diet

-This year, make a commitment to feeding your pet in a manner that promotes weight loss or maintenance of a health body weight.
+In the new year, make a commitment to feeding your pet in a manner that promotes weight loss or maintenance of a health body weight.

 Unfortunately, the excessive body weight status of our pets is directly our fault!
 We feed our pets too much, make less than ideal choices for them, and generally provide inadequate activity necessary to maintain an ideal body condition.